 Users want every search engine to “work like Google search.”

-The thing is, Google — and other enterprise-level search as a service providers — are constantly reinventing what “work like Google” means.
+The thing is, Google search — and other enterprise-level search as a service providers — are constantly reinventing what “work like Google” means.
 Why shoulder that burden yourself when there are best-of-breed search engines on the market?

 Coveo is the intelligent search service platform designed to make content discovery effortless, with AI-powered results you can see starting on Day 1.
 Want to see it for yourself?
 Get a personalized walkthrough.